 Deep Sea Hatchetfish

-This silvery little fish, whose face looks like it’s seemingly frozen in a silent scream, resides in most of the world’s oceans at depths of up to 4,950 feet.
-Their huge, tube shaped eyes allow them to catch the very little light that manages to reach even the shallower waters of their range.
+This silvery little fish belonging to the family of Sternoptychidae, whose face looks like it’s seemingly frozen in a silent scream, resides in most of the world’s oceans at depths of up to 4,950 feet.
+Their huge, tube shaped eyes allow them to catch the very little light that manages to reach even the deepest waters of their range.
 That way, they can see prey and watch out for predators.
 They also have a special defense mechanism that allows them to hide when nearer the surface.
 Special bioluminescent photophores, or light producing organs, will mimic the light of the surface waters to create the illusion of the fish’s disappearance.
-This is called counterillumination.
+This is called counter-illumination.
 As one of the main food sources for other creatures in the deep, it’s a handy trick to avoid being eaten.

-The stoplight loosejaw is a small species of dragonfish found below the depth of 1,640 feet.
+The stoplight loosejaws are a small group of dragonfishes in the genus Malacosteus found below the depth of 1,640 feet.
 They too have light producing photophores, which is where they get their name.
 The largest one emits red light while the smaller one emits green.
 Red wavelengths from sunlight don’t reach that far down, so the color red is essentially invisible to most creatures, which is a reason why many of them have red bodies.
-The stoplight loosejaw, however, is one of the few that can actually emit its own red light and detect those wavelengths.
-This enables it to use those photophores as floodlights to spot prey.
+The stoplight loosejaws, however, are a few of the only ones that can actually emit their own red light and detect those wavelengths.
+This enables them to use those photophores as floodlights to spot prey.
 The “loosejaw” part of their name refers to the minimal attachment of the lower jaw to the upper portion of the skull.
 They have no floor to the lower jaw at all and it is only connected by small hinges.
 This reduces water resistance so they can snap their jaws shut more quickly when they find something edible.

 Deep Sea Anglerfish